20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 Barbican Centre Guide

-The Brutalist style and use of concrete (not the usual architecture you would expect in London) are what makes this venue stand out.
+The Brutalist style and use of concrete (not the usual architecture you would expect in London) are what make this venue stand out.

 Outdoors, there’s a sprawling public garden home to a splendid water feature, exotic fish, and over 2000 different species of plants.
 The Barbican also has a conservatory (the second-largest in London).